SalvatoreRa/tutorial/artificial intelligence/resources/README.md

 &nbsp;

-In this section, I will suggest and add many resources on artificial intelligence that it can be useful.
+In this section, I will suggest and add many resources on artificial intelligence that can be useful.
+The list is not exhaustive and I will expand with time, if you want to suggest other resources, you are welcome.

 &nbsp;